-War: Hrithik Roshan- Tiger Shroff's Film SHATTERS Five All-time Box Office Records; Find Out Here
+War: Hrithik Roshan-Tiger Shroff's Film SHATTERS Five All-time Box Office Records; Find Out Here

 War Sequel On The Cards?

 "We did had an idea of turning it into a franchise provided we get love of audience.
 It seems audience''s demand is more than our desire.
 This is how it should be.
-We all will sit together soon and decide on it," director Siddharth Anand revealed when asked about his plans of making a sequel to the film.
+We all will sit together soon and decide on it," (sic) director Siddharth Anand revealed when asked about his plans of making a sequel to the film.

 Vaani Kapoor On Her Role In 'War': I Am The Mr India Of This Hrithik Roshan-Tiger Shroff Film